REGULATORY OVERSIGHT & FIDUCIARY SAFEGUARDS

 Capital First Trust Company is a chartered trust company created over two decades ago with the sole intent of providing trust services to injured and disabled individuals throughout the country.

 The State of South Dakota Banking Commission granted Capital First its trust company charter and performs a thorough examination of Capital First every eighteen to thirty-six months.
-During these examinations, the Banking Commission rates the trust company in six categories (Management, Operations, Earnings, Compliance, Asset Management, and a Composite Rating).
-Capital First has always maintained a satisfactory rating in each category.

 In addition to the Banking Commission, Capital First must file an annual report detailing our financial condition with the South Dakota Secretary of State with whom we maintain an excellent standing.

 As required by our regulators, Capital First’s financial results, internal controls, and common trust funds are audited on an annual basis by the accounting firm Scribner Cohen & Company.

 All trust assets under management at Capital First are held in custody at the Bank of New York Mellon and Fidelity.
 Trust assets are protected by law and are owned by the trust beneficiaries, not Capital First.
 In the unlikely event that a trust company should ever fail, all trust assets will remain untouched and unaffected and a new corporate trustee will be immediately appointed by the Banking Commission to succeed the trust company and manage the assets.

 Capital First also maintains significant errors and omissions insurance coverage to provide our trust clients with an additional layer of protection from any possible loss to their account.